BNU-Wang-MSN-Lab/FAVEE-HPP/Study3/README.md

 - CategoricalModel_19regions&WorldAveragedModel.ipynb
 For the categorical model, we performed K-means clustering on the RDMs derived from each region as well as the averaged model.

+- Meaning Of HPP.ipynb
+K-means clustering was implemented on each region separately and we examined how clusters in each region corresponded with the world’s HPP model using a LOOCV scheme.

 # DataCleanPCA

 - each_region